Executing structural change so it holds in an

 -

-When: Within the first 7–10 days after the announcement, managers begin interpreting the change differently, and leadership time shifts away from execution.
+When: Within 7–10 days of the announcement, managers begin interpreting the change differently and leadership attention shifts away from disciplined follow-through.

 -